01 of 04

 Map of Italy

 The area of Italy is 116,305 square miles (301,230 square kilometers), including the islands of Sardinia and Sicily, making it just slightly larger than the state of Arizona in the United States.
-See a map of Italy compared to the United States.
 The tiny sovereign nations of Vatican City and San Marino are enclaves within Italy.

 Italy is divided into 20 different regions, including the islands of Sicily and Sardinia in the Mediterranean Sea which are each a separate region.
 Each region has its own unique culture, customs, and cuisine so you'll find a lot of differences between regions in the north and those in the south.
 The central Italy region of Tuscany is probably the most well-known and most visited by tourists.
 See this map of Italy's regions for their locations and more information about them.